UofT-DSI/onboarding/onboarding_documents/ai_policy.md

 ### **Policy Statement**

 1. **Prohibited Use**: The use of AI tools (e.g., chatbots like ChatGPT, AI writing and research assistants, etc.) for completing assignments, quizzes, homework, examinations, or any other forms of assessment is strictly prohibited.
-This is to ensure that the work submitted is reflective of a participant’s own knowledge, understanding, and critical thinking skills.
+The use of AI-based code generation tools is also prohibited.
+This is to ensure that the work submitted is reflective of a participant's own knowledge, understanding, and critical thinking skills.
+It also ensures that learners actually understand what they are learning.

 2. **Permissible Use for Learning**:
-   - **Self-Learning and Practice**: participants are permitted to use AI tools for the purposes of self-learning, practice, and understanding complex concepts.
+   - **Self-Learning and Practice**: Participants are permitted to use AI tools for the purposes of self-learning, practice, and understanding complex concepts.
 AI can serve as a supplementary resource for exploring module materials more deeply.
    - **Research and Inquiry**: AI tools may be used for gathering preliminary insights or understanding diverse perspectives on research topics.
 However, the use of such tools should not replace primary research methodologies or direct engagement with academic texts.

 3. **Disclosure Requirement**: If a participant uses an AI tool to assist with any aspect of their module work (excluding prohibited uses), they must disclose this usage clearly.
 The disclosure should include: